lmcrean/Steam-Report/README.md

 ![](assets/media/issues/2023-10-16-22-17-31.png)

+lists the user's scores in each subject and further identifies the user's strongest subject

 ## 1.5.
 Personalised Report

 ![](assets/media/issues/2023-10-16-22-27-53.png)

 Based on the results from the Personality and Subject Quizzes, a detailed report is generated.
 This report includes recommended career paths and environments that the user may excel in, tailored to their unique personality and skill set.

+This feature adds an insightful and informative element to the quiz, and provides the student with a personalised report that they can act on.

 ## 1.6.
 Leaderboard